VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 We can also send this type of url encoded data in the express .

 <!-- ====================== Section Separator ====================== -->
+Reading URL Params

+When you want to send the data in the url params , you have to tell the express js that this part of the url is varaible

+pingRouter.get('/:id/comments' , pingHandler)(where final request have been mentioned)
+That colon part is the varaible part